July 16, 2019 — Company

 “Strengthening Greenbyte’s US presence supports our objective of bringing renewables stakeholders a single source of truth that broadens, rather than limits, their future choices.”

-Greenbyte Energy Cloud has been designed to provide asset managers and portfolio operators with a single, user-friendly point of access to data from a multitude of sources, from on-site resource measurements and SCADA to third-party data analytics services.
+The Greenbyte platform has been designed to provide asset managers and portfolio operators with a single, user-friendly point of access to data from a multitude of sources, from on-site resource measurements and SCADA to third-party data analytics services.
 It will enable US-based customers to monitor and manage all renewable energy types, including storage assets.

 Greenbyte’s system is already in use by a number of leading US renewable energy businesses.
 These include Longroad Energy, a developer and operator currently managing a portfolio of 1.5GW of operational wind and solar projects across the country, including over 800 MW for third party owners.

-Longroad is using Energy Cloud as a versatile hub for all critical performance data, supporting asset management, operations and maintenance (O&M) and remote monitoring of this diverse asset base.
+Longroad is using Greenbyte platform as a versatile hub for all critical performance data, supporting asset management, operations and maintenance (O&M) and remote monitoring of this diverse asset base.
 In turn, Longroad uses these data to inform decisions that reduce costs, increase portfolio efficiency and drive revenue.